INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Capillary telangiectasia

-- the lesion is composed of vessels that resemble dilated capillaries (lumen 20-500μm) and are separated with normal brain tissue (unlike cavernous malformations)
+- the lesion is composed of vessels that resemble dilated capillaries (lumen 20-500μm) and are separated by normal brain tissue (unlike cavernous malformations)

-- about 2/3 of the lesions have a visible small draining vein
+- approx. 2/3 of the lesions have a visible small draining vein

-- typical localizations: pons, cerebellum, and spinal cord
+- typical localization: pons, cerebellum, and spinal cord

 - the vast majority of telangiectasias are asymptomatic (incidental finding on MRI)